Veering branched surfaces, surgeries, and geodesic flows: Background

 Similarly, consider a solid torus with its core drilled out, $S^1 \times [0,\infty) \times S^1$.
 Let $l$ be a nonempty collection of parallel simple closed curves on its boundary.
 Then the 3-manifold obtained by placing cusp circles along $l$ is called a \textit{cusped torus shell}. \end{defn}

 \begin{defn} Let $\Delta$ be a veering triangulation of a 3-manifold $M$.
-For each tetrahedron of $\Delta$, define a branched surface inside it by placing a quadrilateral with vertices on the top and bottom edges and the two side edges of the same color as the top edge, then adding a triangular sector for each side edge of the opposite color to the top edge, with a vertex on that side edge and attached to the quadrilateral along an arc going between the two faces adjacent to that side edge.
-We also require that the arcs of attachment for the two triangular sectors intersect only once on the quadrilateral.
-See \Cref{fig:branchsurf} left.
-These branched surfaces in each tetrahedron can arranged to match up across faces, thus glue up to a branched surface in $M$, which we call the \textit{unstable branched surface} $B$. \end{defn}
+For each tetrahedron of $\Delta$, define a branched surface inside by placing a quadrilateral with vertices on the top and bottom edges and the two side edges of the same color as the top edge, then adding a triangular sector for each side edge of the opposite color to the top edge, as in \Cref{fig:branchsurf} left.
+These branched surfaces in each tetrahedron can be arranged to match up across faces, thus glue up to a branched surface in $M$, which we call the \textit{unstable branched surface} $B$. \end{defn}

 We record some simple yet important properties of the unstable branched surface.